Remote Agent

 | Dashboard does not open | Confirm konrado-mcp-remote-agent.service is running and the selected port is reachable from your network |

-Proxy returns 400 | Confirm the request includes both Target-Host and Target-Token headers |
+Proxy returns 400 | Confirm proxied requests include both Target-Host and Target-Token headers |

-Proxy returns 403 | Review HOSTS in the dashboard.
-If HOSTS is non-empty, the requested Target-Host must be listed |
+Target request returns 403 | Review HOSTS in the dashboard.
+If HOSTS is non-empty, the requested Target-Host must be listed exactly |

-| Private target is not reached | Verify the matching HOSTS entry uses the correct internalHost |
+| Private target is not reached | Verify the matching HOSTS entry uses the correct internalHost and that the target is reachable from the Remote Agent server |

 MCP client tries /register | Disable OAuth in the MCP client or use custom headers/manual auth.
 Remote Agent expects direct MCP requests to /mcp or /sse |